astronomer/docs/learn/airflow-mlops.md

 In practice, following modern model operations patterns when using Airflow for MLOps means:

 - Using Airflow to orchestrate model training, fine-tuning, testing and deployment.
-- Having Airflow tasks monitor the performance of your model and preform automated actions such as re-training, re-deploying or alerting if the performance drops below a certain threshold.
+- Having Airflow tasks monitor the performance of your model and perform automated actions such as re-training, re-deploying or alerting if the performance drops below a certain threshold.

 ### Business